Key Points

 - Corneal ulcerations

-- Eye drops or a topical ointment to ease symptoms and heal infections
+- Apply eye drops or a topical treatment to ease symptoms and heal infections.

-- Oral antibiotics or antiviral medications to treat an upper respiratory infection if present
+- Use oral antibiotics or antiviral medications to treat an upper respiratory infection.

 Blepharitis is an inflammation and infection of the eyelids.
-It’s more common in flat-faced cats like Persians and Himalayans, but other breeds of cats can get it, too.
 It can be caused by allergic reactions (like a flea bite) tumors, trauma to the eyelid, and other conditions like diabetes.
 Your cat’s own hair can also cause Blepharitis if it irritates their eyes.
-In addition, if your cat’s eyelid rolls in or out, that can also cause inflammation.

 Symptoms: